tephyr/simpleshelf/docs/security.rst

 3. For a database-level admin, add the username to the ``Admins:Names`` list, **OR** add their roles to the ``Admins:Roles`` list.
 4. For each user, either add their usernames to the ``Members:Names`` list, **OR** add their roles to the ``Members:Roles`` list.

   .. note:: The default role for the demo user is "demo".
+The demo user can view but not add or edit books.

 5. Once the database-level security is set (meaning that at least 1 non-admin is specified by username or role), **no unauthenticated users** can see the database.
 6. Logout, log back in as one of the users, and verify the security.

+.. warning:: Known issue: logging out as one user, and logging back in as another, will maintain CouchDB's authentication as the previous user.
+To simulate a "normal" login, restart the browser.

 Reference
 +++++++++